mward2020/ai-case-study/README.md

 Callaway claims that the new family of Paradym AI Smoke Drivers, Fairway Woods, Irons, and Hybrid are both designed with extensive player data and a new “AI Smart Face” to create “sweet spots” across the entire face of the club.
 To those uninitiated to the intricacies of golf and what makes for a “good” golf shot, hitting the ball with the sweet spot (exact center) of the club is paramount to success.
 This sweet spot is notoriously small, and what Callaway seems to be claiming is that, thanks to AI, the entire face of the club is basically a sweet spot.
 Or, to be more specific, there are multiple sweet spots all over the club face.

 The Paradym Ai Smoke Drivers represent a huge leap forward in Callaway's AI journey, with the most sophisticated face they've ever created based on player data and machine learning.
 The AI Smart Face optimizes driver performance using swing dynamics from thousands of golfers.
 By leveraging AI and Machine Learning, these swing dynamics are used to create over 50,000 virtual face prototypes, optimizing performance for each head shape.
+Callaway uses the following concepts in generating their AI-informed club faces:

+- Swing Code: Callaway states that the AI Smoke has the “World's First AI Smart Face™ designed using real player data.”
+That "real player data" is called “Swing Code” and is a set of 1,040,000 data points from 250,000 swings collected from Callaway Fitting Centers.
+Swing Code data consist of:
+    - impact location
+    - swing speed
+    - angle of attack
+    - club path and face orientation at time of impact.
+    With this information, we get four points of data for 250,000 swings and you get 1,000,000 data points.
+- AI Face Optimization: AI allows Callaway to test tens of thousand virtual prototypes instead of being limited to the less-than-10 physical prototypes.
-With AI Smart Face technology, micro deflections are activated upon impact helping to optimize launch and spin on off-center shots (more on this later).
-The result is a sweet spot not just in the center, but essentially all over the face.
+- Micro deflections: With AI Smart Face technology, micro deflections are activated upon impact helping to optimize launch and spin on off-center shots.
+The result is (as mentioned) a sweet spot not just in the center, but essentially all over the face.

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing; you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)